-Describe how the lesson deepened the conceptual understanding of your students.
-Use specific examples for evidence of this deep understanding.
-If you did not achieve the desired level of conceptual understanding, then analyze why the lesson was not successful in this respect and how you could make specific changes to the lesson to achieve it in the future.
+Describe the students' ability to learn the lesson's central focus and how you adjusted the lesson to make the central focus accessible to learners with different learning needs.
+If you were less than successful in emphasizing the central focus or did not reach all learners, then analyze why the lesson was not successful in this respect and how you could make changes to the lesson to achieve it in the future.